-|Simple meconium ileus||not associated with any other gastrointestinal structural anomaly|
+|Simple meconium ileus||Not associated with any other gastrointestinal structural anomaly|

-|Complex meconium ileus||associated with gastrointestinal diseases like atresia, perforation and necrosis, more common in non-CF patients|
+|Complex meconium ileus||Associated with gastrointestinal diseases like atresia, perforation and necrosis, more common in non-CF patients|

 Etio-pathogenesis of Meconium Ileus

-Meconium ileus is often associated with cystic fibrosis, a systemic disease involving intestine, lungs, kidney and pancreas.
+Meconium ileus is often associated with cystic fibrosis, a systemic disease involving the intestine, lungs, kidney and pancreas.
 It occurs in about 20% of patients with cystic fibrosis as the first clinical sign.

-Pancreatic hydrolytic enzymes are normally responsible for metabolism of fat and protein in the digestive tract.
+Pancreatic hydrolytic enzymes are normally responsible for the metabolism of fat and protein in the digestive tract.
 The resultant lack of adequate digestion of fat and protein with subsequent formation of tenacious meconium material obstructing the ileum leads to meconium ileus.
 The meconium in cystic fibrosis has abnormally increased protein and abnormal mucous glycoprotein.